-- The long term investor may recognise that share prices will pull back or consolidate from time to time and is comfortable when the share price falls.
-The expectation is that after the share price correction, the share will continue to rise, if the company financials are sound.
+- The long-term investor may recognize that share prices will pull back or consolidate from time to time and is comfortable when the share price falls.
+The expectation is that after the share price correction, the share will continue to rise if the company’s financials are sound.

-These are some considerations for various holders of Domino’s:
+These are some considerations for various holders of Domino Pizzas:

 - If the Consumer Discretionary Index is in an uptrend, check the financials of Domino’s to find out if there is a fundamental reason, why the share is being sold off.
 It may be something as simple as the share has just gone ex-dividend or the company has changed its estimates of future dividend payments.
 You will need to decide if you believe the price will recover in the long term and you don’t to sell, even though the price is falling.

-- If the Index is moving sideways, you may recognise this as a period of consolidation for the Consumer Discretionary sector, and that until the charts breakout into either an up or down trend, you are happy hold you’re the Domino’s shares.
-On the other hand, you might think, that you have made good profits on your shares, and that by selling the shares now, you can lock in the profits you have.
+- If the Index is moving sideways, you may recognize this as a period of consolidation for the Consumer Discretionary sector, and that until the charts break out into either an up or down trend, you are happy to hold you’re the Domino’s shares.
+On the other hand, you might think, that you have made good profits on your shares and that by selling the shares now, you can lock in the profits you have.
 Prices can move sideways for quite some time, and no one can predict the next trend.
-You may be better to take your profits now, ensuring no further fall in price and then look to reinvest the money in a share which is likely to give you more growth.
+You may be better to take your profits now, ensuring no further fall in price, and then look to reinvest the money in a share that is likely to give you more growth.

-- There are some people who love a downward trend, because they believe with a good long term share of a sound business making good profits and return on equity, that a falling price is an opportunity to buy more shares as the price falls.
+- There are some people who love a downward trend because they believe with a good long term share of a sound business making good profits and return on equity, that a falling price is an opportunity to buy more shares as the price falls.
 These investors are often referred to as ‘Value Investors’.
-The best known value investor is Warren Buffet.
+The best-known value investor is Warren Buffett.
 In Australia, I would consider Roger Montgomery one of the most successful value investors.
-This is not a strategy for the faint hearted.
+This is not a strategy for the faint-hearted.
 You have to have the conviction, that everyone else is wrong and that you are right.
 Or that nothing has fundamentally changed and the business is still a good business.
-For me, personally, I don’t like to move against strong trends.
-If I do believe the share is a good long term value share, I would probably sell now and rebuy when it is obvious that the share has moved to an upward trend.
+Me, personally, I don’t like to move against strong trends.
+If I do believe the share is a good long-term value share, I would probably sell now and rebuy when it is obvious that the share has moved to an upward trend.
 However, this is easier said than done, when you don’t have the benefit of hindsight.

-This may sound very easy for an experienced share investor but I am sure many are concerned about the time all this takes to monitor their individual shares.
+This may sound very easy for an experienced share investor but I am sure many are concerned about the time this takes to monitor their individual shares.
 One message which was loud and clear at the conference is that you can no longer just buy and hold forever.
-One service which will help you with this is software called Stock Doctor (Lincoln Indicators).
-You can get a free 14 day trial.
-I would recommend you try it and watch a set of 10 one hour videos which will teach you all you need to know on how you manage your share portfolio efficiently.
+One service which will help you with this is a software called Stock Doctor (Lincoln Indicators).
+You can get a free 14-day trial.
+I would recommend you try it and watch a set of 10 one-hour videos which will teach you all you need to know on how you manage your share portfolio efficiently.